brisksale/brisk-control/docs/Action.md

 or resolves with the second if the first is not present.

 This is a convenience for NodeJS users who wish to easily obtain a Action from a node style callback API.
-To permanently turn a function into one that returns a Action, check out [futurization](#futurization).

 ```js
 Action.node(done => fs.readFile('package.json', 'utf8', done))